AlexanderMcColl/spotlight-copier/README.md

 This script runs 3 loops.

 First it enumerates all the files in the Windows Spotlight images folder that are over 200KB in size into a hashtable and copies them to a working folder of your choice.
 I recommend this being a folder you don't use, which has two subfolders - Landscape and Portrait.
-They'll be used later for sorting the images.\
+They'll be used later for sorting the images.
-(On Windows 10 this folder has some random small files in it, but all the Spotlight images are a few hundred KB to 1-2MB in size)

 Then it loops through the hashtable and renames the files it copied into the working folder to give them a .jpg extension.
 They're stored by Windows without an extension.